CVD Equipment (NASDAQ:CVV) Now Covered by Analysts at StockNews.com

-StockNews.com started coverage on shares of CVD Equipment (NASDAQ:CVV – Get Rating) in a research report sent to investors on Saturday morning.
-The brokerage issued a sell rating on the industrial products company’s stock.
+StockNews.com started coverage on shares of CVD Equipment (NASDAQ:CVV – Get Rating) in a report released on Sunday.
+The firm issued a sell rating on the industrial products company’s stock.

-Institutional investors and hedge funds have recently bought and sold shares of the stock.
-Two Sigma Advisers LP acquired a new stake in CVD Equipment in the third quarter valued at $208,000.
-Citadel Advisors LLC raised its holdings in CVD Equipment by 20.8% in the second quarter.
-Citadel Advisors LLC now owns 14,352 shares of the industrial products company’s stock valued at $65,000 after acquiring an additional 2,474 shares in the last quarter.
-Finally, AMH Equity Ltd acquired a new stake in CVD Equipment in the fourth quarter valued at $2,726,000.
-28.64% of the stock is currently owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently made changes to their positions in the company.
+Two Sigma Advisers LP acquired a new stake in shares of CVD Equipment during the third quarter worth about $208,000.
+Citadel Advisors LLC boosted its stake in shares of CVD Equipment by 20.8% during the second quarter.
+Citadel Advisors LLC now owns 14,352 shares of the industrial products company’s stock worth $65,000 after buying an additional 2,474 shares during the period.
+Finally, AMH Equity Ltd acquired a new stake in shares of CVD Equipment during the fourth quarter worth about $2,726,000.
+Institutional investors and hedge funds own 28.64% of the company’s stock.

 CVD Equipment Corporation designs, develops, manufactures, and sells process equipment and solutions that are used to develop and manufacture materials and coatings for research and industrial applications in the United States and internationally.
 It operates through three segments: CVD, SDC, and CVD Materials.